jonashackt/crossplane-argocd/README.md

 #### Create a Cluster in ArgoCD referencing our Crossplane created EKS cluster

 Now we're where we wanted to be: We can finally create a Cluster in ArgoCD referencing the Crossplane created EKS cluster.
-Therefore we make use of the [Crossplane ArgoCD Providers Cluster CRD](https://marketplace.upbound.io/providers/crossplane-contrib/provider-argocd/v0.6.0/resources/cluster.argocd.crossplane.io/Cluster/v1alpha1):
+Therefore we make use of the [Crossplane ArgoCD Providers Cluster CRD](https://marketplace.upbound.io/providers/crossplane-contrib/provider-argocd/v0.6.0/resources/cluster.argocd.crossplane.io/Cluster/v1alpha1) in our [`infrastructure/eks/argoconfig/cluster.yaml`](infrastructure/eks/argoconfig/cluster.yaml):

 ```yaml
 apiVersion: cluster.argocd.crossplane.io/v1alpha1